Report and Webinar

 The research team is based at the Coventry University Centre for Peace, Trust and Social Relations.
 The focus study was led by Dilwar Hussain; his fellow researchers included Dr Sariya Cheruvallil-Contractor, Dan Range and Dinesh Passi.

-Further details of the play shown in the photograph above can be found at Faith: The Arrival and Faith: The Arrival – YouTube
+The play shown in the photograph above can be watched at Faith: The Arrival – YouTube.

 This focus study was commissioned by the City of Culture Trust and supported by the monitoring and evaluation team.